lucasdekam/newman-impedance/README.md

 $$M_{mn} = \int_0^1 \eta P_{2 m}(\eta) P_{2 n}(\eta) d \eta$$

-Can be approximated by taking a finite number of terms, because $B_n$ and the integrals become smaller and smaller for increasing $n$.
+The infinite-dimensional linear system can be approximated by taking the first few dimensions, because $B_n$ and the integrals become smaller and smaller for increasing $n$.
 Then we can solve this system with numpy.

 ## Calculating the impedance
 The impedance only depends on $B_0$.
 Following Newman the total current is given by